This documentation is mostly complete. If you have questions that aren't answered here, please email us at firstname.lastname@example.org.

 pages 5-9will automatically be renumbered when you add or remove pages before it, keeping the same range between the numbers.

 Page and panel ranges are great for writing splash pages, panel sequences and for writing outlines early on in the script.

 panel as well.
 Panel headings will begin with "1" at the start

 of each page.

-For an even shorter shortcut, type an uppercase "P" and hit enter to create a page heading.
+Pro tip: for an even shorter shortcut, type an uppercase "P" and hit enter to create a page heading.
 Type a lowercase "p" and hit enter to create a panel heading.

 Lines ending in a colon —